CiscoDevNet/terraform-provider-aci/docs/list-resources/relation_to_contract_master.md

 ## Example Usage ##

 The configuration snippet below shows an example for Relation To Contract Master with only required attributes.
+This snippet retrieves a list of all Relation To Contract Master objects.

 ```hcl
 list "aci_relation_to_contract_master" "example" {